Ravenbrook/mps/procedure/review.rst

 2023-01-30]

-This procedure requires *training*, preferably by an experienced review leader (`.role.leader`_).
+This procedure requires *training*, preferably by an experienced review leader (`.role.leader.experienced`_).
 At the very least, do not apply this procedure to risky changes without first:

 - reading and understanding the whole document and the related rules